-1 corporation, located in the city of Pawtucket at 242 Dexter Street, plat 44, lot 444; 2 (57) Real and personal property located within the town of Middletown of Lucy's Hearth, 3 a Rhode Island nonprofit corporation; and 4 (58) Real and tangible personal property of Habitat for Humanity of Rhode Island 5 Greater Providence, Inc., a Rhode Island nonprofit corporation, located in Providence, Rhode 6 Island.
-7 (b) Except as provided below, when a city or town taxes a for-profit hospital facility, the 8 value of its real property shall be the value determined by the most recent full revaluation or 9 statistical property update performed by the city or town; provided, however, in the year a 10 nonprofit hospital facility converts to or otherwise becomes a for-profit hospital facility, or a for- 11 profit hospital facility is initially established, the value of the real property and personal property 12 of the for-profit hospital facility shall be determined by a valuation performed by the assessor for 13 the purpose of determining an initial assessed value of real and personal property, not previously 14 taxed by the city or town, as of the most recent date of assessment pursuant to § 44-5-1, subject to 15 a right of appeal by the for-profit hospital facility which shall be made to the city or town tax 16 assessor with a direct appeal from an adverse decision to the Rhode Island superior court business 17 calendar.
-18 A "for-profit hospital facility" includes all real and personal property affiliated with any 19 hospital as identified in an application filed pursuant to chapters 23-17 and/or 23-17.14.
-20 Notwithstanding the above, a city or town may enter into a stabilization agreement with a for- 21 profit hospital facility under § 44-3-9 or other laws specific to the particular city or town relating 22 to stabilization agreements.
-In a year in which a nonprofit hospital facility converts to, or 23 otherwise becomes, a for-profit hospital facility, or a for-profit hospital facility is otherwise 24 established, in that year only the amount levied by the city or town and/or the amount payable 25 under the stabilization agreement for that year related to the for-profit hospital facility shall not be 26 counted towards determining the maximum tax levy permitted under § 44-5-2.
-27 (c) Cities and towns.
-Authorization to tax certain nonprofit properties exempt by charter, 28 general or public law.
-29 (1) Notwithstanding any charter provision or any other provisions of this section or of 30 other general or public law to the contrary, each city and town may impose a property tax on the
+- corporation, located in the city of Pawtucket at 242 Dexter Street, plat 44, lot 444; - 2 (57) Real and personal property located within the town of Middletown of Lucy's Hearth, - a Rhode Island nonprofit corporation; and - 4 (58) Real and tangible personal property of Habitat for Humanity of Rhode Island-- - 5 Greater Providence, Inc., a Rhode Island nonprofit corporation, located in Providence, Rhode - 6 Island-; and

+- 7 (59) Real property used for agricultural operations, as such term is defined in §2-23-4, - 8 provided that the real property, or portion thereof, is solely used for agricultural operations and is - 9 more than one-tenth (1/10) but less than two (2) acres in total area, and provided further that the - 10 city or town council of the municipality in which the real property used for agricultural operations - is located adopts an ordinance exempting the real property from taxation.
+For purposes of this - subsection, city and town councils of any municipality with a population density greater than two - thousand (2,000) people per square mile may, by ordinance, wholly or partially exempt from - 14 taxation real property used for agricultural operations for the period of time established in the - ordinance and establish procedures to assist taxpayers in benefitting from the provisions of this - 16 subsection. - 17 (b) Except as provided below, when a city or town taxes a for-profit hospital facility, the - value of its real property shall be the value determined by the most recent full revaluation or - 19 statistical property update performed by the city or town; provided, however, in the year a - 20 nonprofit hospital facility converts to or otherwise becomes a for-profit hospital facility, or a for- - 21 profit hospital facility is initially established, the value of the real property and personal property - of the for-profit hospital facility shall be determined by a valuation performed by the assessor for - the purpose of determining an initial assessed value of real and personal property, not previously - taxed by the city or town, as of the most recent date of assessment pursuant to § 44-5-1, subject to - a right of appeal by the for-profit hospital facility which shall be made to the city or town tax - assessor with a direct appeal from an adverse decision to the Rhode Island superior court business - calendar. - A "for-profit hospital facility" includes all real and personal property affiliated with any - 29 hospital as identified in an application filed pursuant to chapters 23-17 and/or 23-17.14. - Notwithstanding the above, a city or town may enter into a stabilization agreement with a for- - 31 profit hospital facility under § 44-3-9 or other laws specific to the particular city or town relating - 32 to stabilization agreements.
+In a year in which a nonprofit hospital facility converts to, or - 33 otherwise becomes, a for-profit hospital facility, or a for-profit hospital facility is otherwise - established, in that year only the amount levied by the city or town and/or the amount payable

+- 1 under the stabilization agreement for that year related to the for-profit hospital facility shall not be - 2 counted towards determining the maximum tax levy permitted under § 44-5-2. - 3 SECTION 2.
+This act shall take effect upon passage.